 The Organization received a developer fee of ten percent of eligible costs for its services under the NSP.
 The developer fee was recognized as unrestricted revenue as the eligible costs were incurred.
 Revenues were also recognized for direct construction and rehabilitation costs incurred.
-Total grant revenues recognized under the NSP were \$92,225 for the year ended June 30, 2016.
-The Organization did not participate in the NSP program during the year ended June 30, 2015.
+Total grant revenues recognized under the NSP were \$41,997 and \$92,225 for the years ended June 30, 2017 and 2016, respectively.

-Community Development Block Grants - The Organization had been awarded grants by the County from its Housing Development Fund to be used to fund in part the Organization's development of 11 homes in its Pioneer Prairie subdivision.
+Community Development Block Grants - The Organization had been awarded grants by the County from its Housing Development Fund to be used to fund, in part, the Organization's development of 11 homes in its Pioneer Prairie subdivision.
 These grants were funded through Community Development Block Grants (CDBG) from HUD.
 The Organization received CDBG funds from the County as it incurred eligible costs.
 For the portion of the funds used to build homes, the Organization executed notes to the County as the CDBG funds were received from the County.
 The homeowners executed non-interest bearing first mortgages to the Organization at the time they purchased the homes.
 The amount of the first mortgage was determined by the Organization such that, when considering real estate taxes and insurance, the required mortgage payment was affordable to the homeowner in accordance with the Organization's policies.